Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Preliminaries

-We are going to make the standing assumption that the cohomological dimension of any open sets of $G^{(0)}$ is bounded by some fixed integer $N$: to be precise, $H_c^k(U, F) = 0$ for any open subset $U \subset G^{(0)}$ and any $k > N$.
+\begin{assumption} We are going to make the standing assumption that the cohomological dimension of any open sets of $G^{(0)}$ is bounded by some fixed integer $N$: to be precise, $H_c^k(U, F) = 0$ for any open subset $U \subset G^{(0)}$, any sheaf of commutative groups $F$, and any $k > N$. \end{assumption}

-This is guaranteed when $G^{(0)}$ is a subspace of a metrizable space of Lebesgue topological dimension $N$, which covers all the concrete examples we consider.
-To see this why this is true, observe that when the topological dimension of any compact subset $A \subset G^{(0)}$ is bounded by $N$ \cite{MR0482697}*{Section 3.1}, then the Čech cohomology $\check{H}^\bullet(A; F)$ will vanish in degree above $N$.
-Then, by paracompactness, $\check{H}^\bullet(A; F)$ agrees with the sheaf cohomology $H^\bullet(A; F) = R^\bullet \Gamma_A(F)$ for the right derived functor of the functor $\Gamma_A(F) = \Gamma(A, F)$, and we can combine \cite{MR0345092}*{Remarque II.4.14.1 and Théorème II.4.15.1} to get the claim.
+The assumption above is guaranteed when $G^{(0)}$ is a metrizable space of Lebesgue topological dimension $N$, which covers all the concrete examples we consider.
+To see this, observe that when the topological dimension of any compact subset $A \subset G^{(0)}$ is bounded by $N$~\cite{MR0482697}*{Section 3.1}, then the Čech cohomology $\check{H}^\bullet(A; F)$ will vanish in degree above $N$.
+Then, by paracompactness, $\check{H}^\bullet(A; F)$ agrees with the sheaf cohomology $H^\bullet(A; F) = R^\bullet \Gamma_A(F)$ for the right derived functor of the functor $\Gamma_A(F) = \Gamma(A, F)$, and we can combine~\cite{MR0345092}*{Remarque II.4.14.1 and Théorème II.4.15.1} to get the claim.

-Let $F$ be a $G$-sheaf.
+Let $F$ be a $G$-sheaf of commutative groups.
 Then there is a resolution of $F$ as above by c-soft $G$-sheaves, and the \emph{homology with coefficient $F$}, denoted $H_\bullet(G, F)$, is defined as the homology of the total complex of the double complex $(C_i^j)_{0 \le i,j}$, whose terms are given by

 which has homological degree $i - j$.
-In more generality, when $F_\bullet$ is a homological complex of $G$-sheaves bounded from below, consider a resolution of each $F_j$ by c-soft $G$-sheaves $F_j^k$ as above.
+In more generality, when $F_\bullet$ is a homological complex of $G$-sheaves bounded from below, consider a resolution of each $F_j$ by c-soft $G$-sheaves $F_j^k$ as above, which fit into a bicomplex resolving $F_\bullet$.
 Then the \emph{hyperhomology with coefficient $F_\bullet$}, denoted by $\bH_\bullet(G, F_\bullet)$, is the homology of triple complex with terms

 which has homological degree $i + j - k$.

 When two étale groupoids $G$ and $H$ are Morita equivalent, there are natural correspondences between the $G$-sheaves and $H$-sheaves inducing an isomorphism of groupoid homology.
 In particular, if $f \colon H \to G$ is a Morita equivalence homomorphism, we have